ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

     Keep activity logging as light as possible.
 Do not make database request or heavy computation at logging time.
 Keep them for activity log list display time.

-If your object PHP class is not already covered, you'll have to set up a template to display its log entry.
+If your object PHP class is not already covered, you'll have to

+* set up a template to display its log entry,
+* implement a `PostActivityListLoadEvent` subscriber if you need to load the object.

 TODO: FQCN=>identifier map